5 most common car hire scams for Travel & how to avoid them

 Drivers License -Teen driver | by State Farm, car hire

 Is there a thing such as ‘ageism’?
-It sure does in the car hire industry which associates with the age factor and eligibility.
-In many countries, the age between 25 and 65-years qualifies an individual to rent a vehicle and if you wish some else to book a car in their name for you, minimum age must be 21-years at least but either of the parents is requested to be in the car at all times.
-That said, car hire and age limit standards are different between countries so it’s always better to query beforehand to avoid any trouble or perhaps unwanted surcharge.
+It sure does in the car hire industry, which is associated with the age factor and eligibility.
+In many countries, the age between 25 and 65 years qualifies an individual to rent a vehicle, and if you wish some else to book a car in their name for you, the minimum age must be 21 years at least, but either of the parents is required to be in the car at all times.
+That said, car hire and age limit standards are different between countries, so it’s always better to query beforehand to avoid any trouble or perhaps unwanted surcharge.

 • The ‘essential’ extras

-If you’re heading out with the family, it’s obvious to book a car with child seat; that is if yours are young enough.
-However, it’ll definitely cost some extra so why not take your own seat just as airlines allow carrying two-pieces of children equipment that can be car seats, travel cots or pushchairs absolutely free of charge.
+If you’re heading out with the family, it’s obvious to book a car with a child seat; that is, if yours are young enough.
+However, it’ll definitely cost some extra, so why not take your own seat just as airlines allow carrying two pieces of children’s equipment that can be car seats, travel cots, or pushchairs absolutely free of charge.
 This way, you can easily move on with the journey after taking an informed decision on whether to pay or not for an in-car child seat.

 • Vehicle upgrades